 Cinematic Void is a monthly film party of cinemadness that puts on events at the American Cinematheque’s Egyptian and Aero Theatres.
-Created by James Branscome in 2016, and with the guidance of Grant Moninger (Beyond Fest programer), the series focuses on cult films and oddball gems of all genres.
+Created by James Branscome in 2016, and with the guidance of Grant Moninger (Beyond Fest programmer), the series focuses on cult films and oddball gems of all genres.
 Each screening is packed with weirdo clip shows, special guests, bizarre contests, and other surprises.
 Like the name suggests, the series fills a ‘void’ by programming films and content that is meant to expand the horizons of your cinematic odyssey.

-We are always pleased to have guests visit the Void and it’s been a privilege to host such icons as Greg Nicotero (KNB Effects, The Walking Dead), Nancy Allen (Dressed to Kill, Blow Out), Don Coscarelli (Phantasm), The Chiodo brothers and John Massari (Killer Klowns From Outer Space), Dean Cundey (Escape From New York), Caroline Williams (Texas Chainsaw Massacre 2), Linnea Quigley (Return of the Living Dead), Jonah Ray (MST3K), Ted Raimi (Evil Dead 2), Clu Gulager (Return of the Living Dead), Lol Tolhurst and Pearl Thompson (former members of The Cure) and more.
+We are always pleased to have guests visit the Void and it’s been a privilege to host such icons as Greg Nicotero (KNB Effects, The Walking Dead), Nancy Allen (Dressed to Kill, Blow Out), Don Coscarelli (Phantasm), The Chiodo brothers and John Massari (Killer Klowns From Outer Space), Dean Cundey (Escape From New York), Caroline Williams (Texas Chainsaw Massacre 2), Linnea Quigley (Return of the Living Dead), Jonah Ray (MST3K), Ted Raimi (Evil Dead 2), Clu Gulager (Return of the Living Dead), Lol Tolhurst and Pearl Thompson (former members of The Cure), and more.

 All the video content for the custom walk-ins that play before all Void screenings is collected and edited by James.
 Each one of these videos are designed to be thematic to the screening and are filled with commercials, trailers, and assorted clips.
-And we can’t forget about the intro video that kicks off each screening featuring the song Astros by the band DTCV.
+And we can’t forget about the intro video that kicks off each screening, featuring the song "Astros" by the band DTCV.

-In it’s third year, Cinematic Void continues to grow and expand, but we wouldn’t be able to do any of this without the support of all you.
+Now in its fifth year, Cinematic Void continues to grow and expand, but we wouldn’t be able to do any of this without the support of all you.
 Without you cinemaniacs, we would be an empty void.

 Photos by Rober Enger, Andrea Macias and Bianca Parkes